 Building communication skills and stimulating growth

-The Speech/Language Pathologists serving the Infant/Toddler Program work with children who are at risk for or have communication and language impairments.
+The Speech/Language Pathologists serving the Infant & Toddler Program work with children who are at risk for or have communication and language impairments.
 The services are developmentally supportive and promote the children’s participation in their classroom environments.

-Many children with developmental disabilities also have communication problems.
+Many children with developmental disabilities also have communication challenges.
 These may appear as the child having little interest in social interactions, not responding to his or her name, reduced babbling, not engaging in baby games, and/or limited gesturing or pointing.